Planning your visit

 Our Explorers pages have a number of free to download fun activities and local trails

-By car - pay & display parking is available at the Albert Dock and multi-storey car parks.
+By car - pay & display parking is available at the Royal Albert Dock and multi-storey car parks.
 Also by the Arena and Convention Centre Liverpool

 By train - while James Street Station is the nearest, the main line Liverpool Lime Street Station is a 20 minute walk through the vibrant city streets

 By boat - if you’re arriving by boat, we have two marinas.
 There are some permanent moorings and boat services available but for full details on how to book passage through the docks and locks see our Liverpool Link Canal page

 If you’re arriving by boat, we have two marinas (link to blue flag page again) and here is a map of the South Docks and the facilities we offer (attached).